About World Heritage Sites

 • QIf Hikone Castle becomes a World Heritage site, will there be any problems?
 A There might be, for example, temporary traffic jams.
 In Japan, it is said that during the first few years after inscription on World Heritage List, the number of tourists is 1.3 to 4 times greater.
 Hikone City is considering initiatives to disperse tourists so as not to cause problems, such as traffic congestion and crowding at Hikone Castle, and to promote wide-area tourism in cooperation with the prefecture and neighboring municipalities.

-Some people are concerned that facilities at the site will have to be relocated to another location, and that it will be difficult to rebuild houses even in the buffer zone, after Hikone Castle was inscribed on World Heritage List.
-Plans and standards have already been in effect for the protection of the underground features and the atmosphere of Edo period castle town within the boundaries of Hikone Castle and its surrounding area.
-We will continue to engage in management
+Some people are concerned that it will be difficult to rebuild houses in the buffer zone after Hikone Castle was inscribed on World Heritage List.
+Actually, plans and standards have already been in effect for the control of the surrounding area of Hikone Caslte.
+They do not ban local residents to rebuild houses but promote appropriate townscape development.
+We will continue to engage in management based on these plans and standards after inscription.

 • QIs it only the area around Hikone Castle to be involved in Hikone Castle